Role of the School Board

-The Sanborn Regional School Board holds its regular meetings at 7:00 PM on the first and third Wednesday of every month.
+The Sanborn Regional School Board holds its regular meetings at 6:00 PM on the first and third Wednesday of every month.
 The meetings are open to the public.
-The board meets in the School Board Room (Room 137) at the high school.
+The board meets in the Library at the Sanborn Regional High School.

 How to Address The School Board

 If you wish to be heard by the Board, please plan to do so during the "Public Comment" section that is listed on the agenda.
 The section at the beginning of the meeting is to allow community members to comment on the items on the agenda prior to Board actions.
 In compliance with the New Hampshire Right-to-Know Law, the School Board conducts its meetings in public.
 Public comments will be limited to 3 minutes per speaker and a total of 20 minutes.
 This will allow everyone to be heard and for the Board to conduct its business in a reasonable fashion.
 The Chair will try to limit comments and will keep the meeting moving along.
 Community members may not be able to get an immediate response to questions or comments.
 If the Board has already taken a position on a topic, the Chair will state the Board's position.
 When appropriate, members of the Board or the Superintendent may give a limited response.

 In order to follow the work of the board in session, copies of the agenda and the various handouts will be available at the meeting in the folder marked "Public Information."
 The agenda for an upcoming board meeting can be obtained on our website or from the SAU Office the Friday prior to the School Board meeting.
 It is also posted at the town libraries, town halls and Post Offices located in Kingston and Newton as well as the four district schools.

 The Board and Superintendent welcome summary information pertaining to a specific agenda item(s).
 Comments may be mailed to:

 51 Church St., Kingston, NH 03848